MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 5. This certificate should now be present in the Local Machine Personal store on this computer.

-Alternatively, select and hold the certificate file > Install > Local machine and choose the destination of the personal store to install the certificate.
+Alternatively, right-click the certificate file > Install > Local machine and choose the destination of the personal store to install the certificate.

 >[!NOTE]
 >If you add a certificate to the certificate store with the private key and delete it from the store at a later point, the certificate will no longer contain the private key when re-imported.
 Operations Manager communications requires private key as the outgoing data needs to be encrypted.
 You can repair the certificate using [certutil](/windows-server/administration/windows-commands/certutil#-repairstore), you need to provide the serial number of the cert.
 For example, to restore the private key, use the below command in an Administrator Command Prompt or PowerShell window: